hpya93/caliptra-dpe/verification/README.md

 sudo make setup_tpm_emulator
 ```
 ### Setting up using command line
-Users may use command line instead of Makefile to install and configure TPM emulator if they prefer so.
+Users may use command line instead of Makefile to install and configure TPM emulator.
-If already configured using Makefile, this section SHALL be skipped to run the emulator.
+If already configured using Makefile, this section shall be skipped and continue with section giving the steps to run the emulator.

 #### Install dependencies
 Install the dependencies for software TPM installation.